Technigo/project-movies/README.md

 - JavaScript
 - CSS

-## The problem
+## How I did it

-The webite is done in React using routes.
+The webite is built with React using routes.

 ## View it live

-See the upcoming movie releases in Sweden here🎞: https://condescending-goodall-d94da0.netlify.com/
+See the upcoming movie releases in Sweden here🖤: https://condescending-goodall-d94da0.netlify.com/